 That is calm, respectful, assertive, and to the point.
 And it did get results.
 After I wrote that, my family began to see that having a clean home was a priority for me.
 Also, that I really wasn’t asking for anything unreasonable or extraordinary.
-They began to help more and complain less.
+They began to help more and complain less and we were able to have respectful conversations about how to share the housework.
+Yes, they still slip up once in a while and I have to remind them of our agreements, but it’s a ton better than it used to be.

 Similarly the messy person in the relationship needs to have the right to not be nagged over every little thing.
-Our arrangement is that if the public areas of the house are presentable, I don’t gripe (very much) about the non-public areas of the house.
-If he wants to keep 8 empty drink cups in the den, or let the dust bunnies run wild around his computer area, that’s OK, so long as he helps keep the living room and kitchen mostly clean.
+In my family, our arrangement is that if the public areas of the house are presentable, I don’t gripe (very much) about the non-public areas of the house.
+If my husband wants to leave dirty dishes or piles of papers in the den, that’s OK, so long as he helps keep the living room and kitchen mostly clean.
 That’s a compromise we can both live with.

 Same thing with kids.
-If I ease up about little things like having to have the dishwasher loaded a certain way, or the towels folded just so.
-Instead I show a little appreciation when they help out with things.
+I ease up about little things like their messy rooms or having to have the dishwasher loaded a certain way.
+Instead I show a little appreciation when they help out with the chores, even a little bit.
 That makes them more likely to cooperate.
 And I need to understand that their idea of clean isn’t always the same as mine, but it doesn’t make them bad or lazy people – just different.